RI-imaging/DryMass/docs/tutorials/t01_ri_bead.rst

 detector pixel size in microns (0.14), and the wavelength in nanometers (647).
 Simply type in these values (press the `Enter` key to let DryMass acknowledge each input).
-On Windows, this will look similar to this (2.5x time lapse):
+On Windows, this will look similar to this:

 .. figure:: t01_analyze_sphere.gif